DIAGNijmegen/website-content/content/pages/vacancies/stain-invariant-cnns.md

 In this project we plan to use public, multi-institutional datasets such as Camelyon17, MIDOG or PANDA.

 ## Results
+The algorithm will be made publically available as a Docker container on https://grand-challenge.org/.

 ## Embedding
+The student will be supervised by a research member of the Diagnostic Image Analysis Group and Computational Pathology Group whose research is dedicated to analyses of histopathological slides with deep learning techniques.
+We have a strong collaboration with pathology experts in the field of cancer grading.
+The student will have access to a large GPU cluster.

 ## Requirements
 - Students Artificial Intelligence, Data Science, Computer Science, Bioinformatics in the final stages of their Master education.